 In December 2022, MassHealth approved the RY2023 acute hospital RFA.
 The amendment fully establishes the new Clinical Quality Incentive (CQI) program effective January 1, 2023, which will measure hospital clinical performance for MassHealth patients.
-MassHealth also formalized the interim payment methodology for the new hospital Health Equity Incentive (HEI) program.
+MassHealth also formalized the interim payment methodology for the new hospital Health Quality and Equity Incentive Program (HQEIP).